phcode-dev/phoenix/docs/generatedApiDocs/features/QuickViewManager-API.md

 ## lockQuickView

-locks the current quickview if shown to be prenatally displayed on screen till the `unlockQuickView` function is called or document changes.
+locks the current QuickView if shown to be permanently displayed on screen till the `unlockQuickView` function is called or document changes.

 Type: [function][5]

 ## unlockQuickView

-unlocks the current quickview locked by `lockQuickView` fucntion.
+unlocks the current QuickView locked by `lockQuickView` fucntion.

 Type: [function][5]